mc-cip/spec/sync_api.md

 Versions don't have UUIDs, because there's no need to combine information from different servers.

+The `last_updated` value is the same for all API requests associated with the same project (e.g. `versions` and `description`).
+It has to be updated if the mod is updated, even if the rest of the data in the response did not change.

 # Project version files (`$BASE/project/$PROJECT/version/$VERSION/v1`)

 Query: